-I am an aerospace engineer with a strong background in computing based in Madrid.
-While I have experience working on either field, I'm usually most comfortable where both meet.
+I am an aerospace engineer with a strong background in computing & mathematics based in Cádiz.
+While I have experience working on either field, I particularly excel at challenges present where the three fields meet.

-We are experts in surrogate modelling, machine learning, optimization & dimensionality reduction, but our real value proposition is our ability to fuse that expertise with our knowledge as engineers in order to deeply understand the customer's challenge and create ad-hoc solutions to their needs, be they technical or business-related.
+We were experts in surrogate modelling, machine learning, optimization & dimensionality reduction, but our real value proposition was our ability to fuse that expertise with our knowledge as engineers in order to deeply understand the customer's challenge and create ad-hoc solutions to their needs, be they technical or business-related.

 Some of our customers:

 While at Solute I worked on nonlinear structural analysis and CFD-structural coupled problems for some of the biggest companies in the aerospace and wind-turbine industries.

 I helped with the structural certification of the Falcon 8X, as well as structural analysis projects for the Airbus A400M and Airbus A330 MRTT aircrafts.
 Other projects involved the detailed structural analysis of wind-turbines as well as analyzing the CFD-structural interaction for a R&D project in the wind-turbine industry (which involved creating an ad-hoc OpenFOAM solver).

 I was an intern at MSC Software for two and a half years.
 At MSC I was responsible for providing direct customer support, pre-sales activities and custom software development for MSC Nastran, Patran, Actran and related products.